-Welcome to the Counseling Department for 2017-18 school year.
+Welcome to the Counseling Department for the 2018-19 school year.
 Our mission is to help students on their journey through high school in regards to academics, career planning, and personal and social counseling.
 Our counselors help with class schedules, providing academic support and guidance, college planning and the college application process.

 Yorba Linda High School Counselors